Bchoi562/web-sprint-challenge-advanced-web-applications/README.md

 #### Stage 2 - Consuming the API

 - [ ] When `BubblePages` renders, make a GET request to fetch the color data for your bubbles.
-- [ ] In `ColorList.js`, complete the `saveEdit` and `deleteColor` functions to make AJAX requests to the API to edit/delete data
+- [ ] In `ColorList.js`, complete the `saveEdit` and `deleteColor` functions to make AJAX requests to the API to /delete data
 - [ ] Watch and enjoy as your app responds to updates in the data.
-Check out `Bubbles.js` to see how this is built.
+Check out `Bubbles.js` to see how this is built.edit

 #### API Documentation